picketbox/picketbox-quickstarts/ldap-authentication/README.md

-HTTP FORM and LDAP Authentication using a JPA-based Identity Store
+HTTP FORM and LDAP Authentication using a LDAP-based Identity Store
 ===================

 What is it ?